Visit Madinah: Top 12 Places to See and Explore

 Pilgrims visit Masjid Al Qiblatayn not only for its Islamic significance but historically, it is one of the oldest masjids in the world.
 Take time to visit this mosque during prayer times especially during Maghrib prayer, for a blissful and soulful experience.

 If you’re in Madinah, you should check out the Mosque of Al-Ghamama, a significant religious site with a fascinating story and history.
-It is believed that the Prophet (Peace be upon him) offered Salat Al Istisqa (prayer for rains) in this masjid due to extreme drought, and clouds appeared immediately leading to a heavy downpour.
+It is believed that the Prophet (PBUH) offered Salat Al Istisqa (prayer for rains) in this masjid due to extreme drought, and clouds appeared immediately leading to a heavy downpour.

 Located in closer proximity to Al Masjid Al Nabawi, you can walk around and explore the historical site.